Your Position:Home - Beijing Customs Clearance

 ● Expanded Scope: Included “zero-tariff” imported goods within the scope of materials, allowing enterprises to enjoy dual benefits of “zero tariffs + processing value-added.”

-● Updated model: The calculation formula has been optimized, allowing the value of certified locally produced Hainan goods to be deducted from the price of domestically procured materials, making it easier for enterprises to achieve the 30% value-added rate.
+● Updated model: The calculation formula has been optimized, allowing the value of certified locally produced Beijing goods to be deducted from the price of domestically procured materials, making it easier for enterprises to achieve the 30% value-added rate.

 ● Extended chain: The scope of “cumulative processing value-added” has been expanded, permitting upstream and downstream enterprises to jointly achieve processing value-added, providing new pathways for coordinated industrial chain development.

-For example, a Hainan enterprise imports beef (imported materials) from abroad, processes it into beef jerky on the island, and then sells it to the mainland.
+For example, a Beijing enterprise imports beef (imported materials) from abroad, processes it into beef jerky on the island, and then sells it to the mainland.
 If the value created through processing, packaging, and other stages exceeds 30% of the total cost of the imported beef and domestically procured packaging materials, the beef jerky can enter the mainland duty-free, subject only to import VAT and consumption tax as required by regulations.

-HaiNan SeeHog Customs Broker Co., Ltd
+Beijing SeeHog Customs Broker Co., Ltd

-Mob: +86 17728015918
+Mob: +86 15221865538

-Email: momo@seehog.com elena@seehog.com
+Email: momo@seehog.com , coco@seehog.com

-Wechat ID: 0086 17728015918
+Wechat ID: seehog

-website: www.hainan-customs.com
+website: www.beijing-custom.com